 The track runs up one side of Bream Head Ridge and drops down the other side into Peach Cove, a pretty little sandy beach.
 You'll pass through attractive coastal broadleaf forest, and you can stay the night at the Peach Cove hut.

 Peach Cove Hut

-This track has lots of steep and narrow steps, and is recommended for people who are reasonably fit and agile.
-Take care on the steps as they have subsided over time, making them difficult and sometimes dangerous.
+This track has lots of steep and narrow steps and is recommended for people who are reasonably fit and agile.

 A section of the Peach Cove Track intersects with the Te Whara Track.
 There are alternative routes:

 - You can return the way you came or along the main track to Urquharts Bay or Ocean Beach (3 hours)

 - Returning via Ocean Beach creates a loop option, as it is approximately 10 minutes walk from the beach back up the road to the Peach Cove car park

 - Returning via Urqhuarts Bay it is 3 km from the Urquharts Bay car park to the Peach Cove car park.